We are currently at Stage 6 for Worship and Meetings/Gatherings.

-Our congregational council met last night, 6/8/2020, to discuss our congregation and our life together.
+Our congregational council met, 6/8/2020, to discuss our congregation and our life together.
 This discussion included a COVID-19 mitigation plan to keep our congregation and staff safe.
 Please review the policy below, while some of the pieces might feel inconvenient, this is an effort for us to keep ourselves and our neighbor safe.
 As Bishop Wickstrom often states, “this is a labor of love.”

 As you review it you will notice different stages of worship.
 The congregation will communicate each week on the e-news what stage we are in and what that means.
 Some of you will feel we are moving too slow while others too fast, you will need to make the best decision for you and your family in regard to how to respond.
 Further note that it is more of a continuum and based on local conditions and state mandates our worship will have to move stages appropriately.
 Note that until it feels no longer necessary, we will continue to offer online worship opportunities, however depending on the stage, the audience the service is intentionally directed to will change.

 The council at present, in consultation with local healthcare providers, feel we can meet at a stage 5 at this time.
 What does this mean: